SonicOriginalSoftware/daft/conductor/README.md

 It also maintains state/load-balancing of the runners and pipeline queue it is responible for.

-There can be only one conductor per portal hierarchy chain, located at the top.

 # Can the conductor service be on the same machine as runner service(s)?

 Sure.
 But you are competing for resources.